LouisvilleMetro/WazeCCPProcessor/README.md

 We are working on writing API hooks, data visualizations and tools, and maps, which is all part of our project roadmap.

-See our [Projects](https://github.com/LouisvilleMetro/WazeCCPProcessor/projects) area for our blueprint of how we are proceeding.
+See our [Projects](https://github.com/LouisvilleMetro/WazeCCPProcessor/projects) and [Releases](https://github.com/LouisvilleMetro/WazeCCPProcessor/releases) areas for our blueprint of how we are proceeding.

 **We would like to collaborate with you!**  Please suggest updates, work on the [help wanted issues](https://github.com/LouisvilleMetro/WazeCCPProcessor/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22), collaborate on the Wiki, etc.  It would be great to work together to get the best solution, use cases, and finish faster.